Understanding Remgro’s statutory reporting on net profit

 - Internal audit and risk services (as required)

-The value and performance of the underlying investments, rather than the activities at holding company level, will determine to a large extent the value created for an investment holding company’s shareholders, although dealmaking at holding company level can also add significant value.
+The value and performance of the underlying investments, rather than the activities at holding company level, will determine, to a large extent, the value created for an investment company’s shareholders, although dealmaking at holding company level can also add significant value.